 Legal authority to represent someone or act on their behalf.
 If you hold a Power of Attorney for a customer, we'll need to see a copy of the Power of Attorney document.
 The Power of Attorney document needed for lifetime mortgages will be Property and Financial Affairs.
 We need to see the original Power of Attorney document, if not it must have the original ink certifications from a solicitor, financial adviser, stockbroker or notary public on every page.
 The customer can also certify a copy of the Power of Attorney whilst they are of sound mind.
+We could also accept a valid code to allow us to verify a lasting power of attorney via the 'View a lasting power of attorney' page on the government's website (GOV.UK).
 When a customer with a Power of Attorney passes away, the authority of the Power of Attorney ceases, and all their authority is no longer valid.